Waylon Francis

-Waylon Dwayne Francis Box (/es/; born 20 September 1990) is a Costa Rican professional footballer who plays as a left-back for Liga FPD club Liberia.
+Waylon Dwayne Francis Box (/es/; born 20 September 1990) is a Costa Rican professional footballer who plays as a left-back for Liga FPD club Escorpiones.

 Club career

 Waylon Francis began his career in the youth system of Deportivo Saprissa.
-He made his First Division debut with Brujas on January 13, 2011 in a match against Barrio México.
+He made his First Division debut with Brujas on January 13, 2011, in a match against Barrio México.
 After a brief stay with Brujas he joined Limón, remaining only for one season with the Caribbean club.
 In 2012, he joined Herediano.
 He scored the first goal of his career playing for Herediano at Estadio Rommel Fernández in Panama against Tauro FC in the 2012–13 CONCACAF Champions League.
 He was a high-profile subject of racist slants in a game against Cartaginés, prompting the referee to stop the game.

 His play with Herediano in the Champions League drew the attention of Major League Soccer club Columbus Crew SC who made him the club's first signing for the 2014 season.
-Francis made his MLS and club debut on March 8, 2014 in a 3–0 victory over D.C.
+Francis made his MLS and club debut on March 8, 2014, in a 3–0 victory over D.C.
 United.
 In 2015, Francis was selected along with two other teammates, to participate in the MLS All-Star Game versus Tottenham Hotspur of the English Premier League.
 He missed the end of the 2016 season after undergoing surgery on his right shoulder in early October.
 On December 1, 2017, Crew SC declined Francis' contract option, ending his four-year tenure with the club.

 On 14 December 2017, Francis was traded to Seattle Sounders FC for $50,000 of General Allocation Money.

 On 5 February 2019, Francis was traded to Columbus Crew SC for $50,000 of General Allocation Money.

 Columbus declined their contract option on Francis following their 2020 season.
 He re-signed with the club on 6 January 2021.
 Following the 2021 season, Columbus opted to decline their contract option on Francis.

 On 3 February 2022, it was announced that Francis had signed a three-year deal with Herediano to return to his native Costa Rica.